-"Subordinate Adjusted Net WAC" means for any Distribution Date, a per annum rate not less than zero, expressed as a percentage, equal to the weighted average of the Group M Adjusted Net WAC and Group H Adjusted Net WAC for such Distribution Date, weighted based on the product of (i) the aggregate Unpaid Principal Balance of the Mortgage Loans within each Mortgage Group as of the first day of the related Collection Period and (ii) the Subordinate Percentage for the related Mortgage Group for such Distribution Date.
+"Subordinate Adjusted Net WAC" means for any Distribution Date, a per annum rate not less than zero, expressed as a percentage, equal to the weighted average of the Group M Adjusted Net WAC and Group H Adjusted Net WAC for such Distribution Date, weighted based on the product of the aggregate Unpaid Principal Balance of each Mortgage Group as of the preceding Distribution Date multiplied by the Subordinate Percentage for the related Mortgage Group for such Distribution Date.

 "Subordinate Percentage" means with respect to any Distribution Date and either Mortgage Group, the difference between 100% and the related Senior Percentage for such Distribution Date.
-The initial Subordinate Percentage for each of Group M and Group H will be approximately 17%.
+The initial Subordinate Percentage for each of Group M and Group H will be approximately 17.0%.

 "Subsequent Recoveries" means for any Distribution Date, amounts recovered (whether from the mortgagor, the Seller, the Servicer, related Other Insurance Proceeds, Loss Indemnification Amounts, Servicing Remedy Amounts or otherwise, as applicable) or adjustments made during the related Collection Period with respect to any Mortgage Loan for which a Realized Loss was allocated on a prior Distribution Date, such that the cumulative Realized Loss for such Mortgage Loan is reduced, provided that with respect to recovery of a Principal Forbearance Loss, such amount, cumulatively, cannot exceed any aggregate prior Principal Forbearance Loss amount less any aggregate prior recoveries related to such prior Principal Forbearance Losses.
-For the avoidance of doubt, any recovery of a Principal Forbearance Loss during the month in which a Mortgage Loan becomes a Liquidated Mortgage Loan will be included in Liquidation Proceeds only.

-"Termination Price" means the sum of: (i) the aggregate Mortgagor Total Unpaid Principal Balance of the Mortgage Loans (other than with respect to the REO properties), plus accrued and unpaid interest thereon, (ii) the market value of any REO properties in the Trust, (iii) any remaining unreimbursed Pre-Existing Servicing Advances and Servicing Advances, unpaid Independent Reviewer fees and any other amounts payable to the Securities Administrator, the Custodian, the Servicer, the Seller, the Guarantor, the Trustee or the Trust Agent and (iv) any unreimbursed Guarantor Principal Payments, Guarantor Interest Payments, Guarantor Maturity Payments and related interest thereon.
+"Termination Price" means the sum of: (i) the aggregate Mortgagor Total Unpaid Principal Balance of the Mortgage Loans (other than with respect to the REO properties), plus accrued and unpaid interest thereon, (ii) the market value of any REO properties in the Trust, and (iii) any remaining unreimbursed Pre-Existing Servicing Advances and Servicing Advances, unpaid Independent Reviewer fees and any other amounts payable to the Securities Administrator, the Custodian, the Servicer, the Seller, the Guarantor, the Trust Agent.

-"Trust Agent Fee" means for any Distribution Date, an amount equal to one-twelfth of the product of (i) the Trust Agent Fee Rate and (ii) the aggregate Unpaid Principal Balance of the Mortgage Loans as of the first day of the related Collection Period.
+"Trust Agent Fee" means for any Distribution Date, an amount equal to one-twelfth of the product of (i) the Trust Agent Fee Rate and (ii) the aggregate Unpaid Principal Balance of the Mortgage Loans as of the preceding Distribution Date.

-"Trust Agent Fee Rate" means 0.0011% per annum.
+"Trust Agent Fee Rate" means 0.002% per annum.